giovanni-toledo/ELK-stack/Ansible/playbooks/README.md

     [elk]
     10.1.0.4 ansible_python_interpreter=/usr/bin/python3
     ```
-- Edit the following line in `/etc/ansible/ansible.cfg` to include the username configured for the SSH key, if present:
+- Uncomment and edit the following line in `/etc/ansible/ansible.cfg` to include the username configured for the SSH key, if present:
-    `remote_user = azadmin`
+    `# remote_user = root`

 ### DVWA container